KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Where

--   `x` is an integer denoting the client id
+-   `x` is an integer denoting the client ID
 -   `y` is an int/long/short denoting the syslog severity level

-Does not return an output on successful application of function
+returns a null on successful application of function.

 ```q
 q)show client